boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/v3.2.16/asp-net-core.md

 </table>

-4. You could get your Embed Secret key from administrator setting section.
-Please refer this [link](/site-administration/embed-settings/) for more details.
+4. You can obtain your Embed Secret key from the administrator settings section.
+Please refer to this [link](/site-administration/embed-settings/) for more details.

-5. Then run your ASP.NET Core sample.
+5. Then, run your ASP.NET Core sample.

 ## How this sample works

-1. Based on the values provided in the `EmbedProperties.cs`, we would get the user token and validate it, then could get the dashboards list from server.
+1. Based on the values provided in the `EmbedProperties.cs`, we would obtain the user token and validate it.
+Afterward, we could retrieve the list of dashboards from the server.

-2. In `HomeController.cs`, we have added GetToken() method and GetDashboards() action, which has been called when initializing the DOM in `Index.html`.
+2. In the `HomeController.cs` file, we have added the GetToken() method and the GetDashboards() action, which are called when initializing the DOM in `Index.html`.
 ![Initializing the DOM in Core](/static/assets/javascript/sample/images/core-home-getdashboard.png)

-3. When you selecting the dashboard to render, we would authorize the server url by calling the GetEmbedDetails action with provided EmbedProperties values.
+3. When you are selecting the dashboard to render, we will authorize the server URL by calling the GetEmbedDetails action with the provided EmbedProperties values.
 ![Server Authorization in Core](/static/assets/javascript/sample/images/core-home-getdetails.png)

-4. In above authorization, we have generated SignatureUrl with provided EmbedSecret key and validate embed details in Bold BI.
-Then only dashboard would be rendered in viewer-section of `index.cshtml`.
+4. In the above authorization, we have generated a SignatureUrl using the provided EmbedSecret key and validated the embed details in Bold BI.
+Only then will the dashboard be rendered in the viewer section of `index.cshtml`.